|Lake Okanagan. It only LOOKS peaceful and serene...|

 I knew it.

-I would rather have watched my feet break through the scummy surface of some smelly municipal sewer than to disappear beneath the clean water of Lake Okanagan.
+I would rather have watched my feet break through the scummy surface of some smelly municipal sewer than to disappear beneath the clear water of Lake Okanagan.

 Except that sewers have been known to harbour their own monsters.